tSQLt-org/tSQLt/docs/user-guide/quick-start.md

 ````

 # Built-in Examples
-tSQLt comes with example tests to illustrate some advanced capabilities.
+tSQLt also comes with example tests to illustrate some advanced capabilities.

 ## Download & Set up